andrewdpham3/AlgoProj3/README.md

 Andrew Pham andrewpham@csu.fullerton.edu

-The executable solves a file named "in6.txt"
+The executable hashes a file named "in6.txt"